 Sunnyvale Baylands Park Guadalupe Slough is a 4.5 mile heavily trafficked loop trail located near Sunnyvale, California that offers the chance to see wildlife and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.

 This is a series of trails along the shoreline and levies of San Francisco Bay where wetland wildlife can be seen at close range.
 The shoreline trails are paved and wheelchair accessible.
 The trails along the levies are gravel and dirt.
 These trails are ideal for large groups, families with children, bicycles, pedestrians, and joggers.

 I was expecting to see the wetlands by looking at the pictures and it was all dry

 Recycling plant and trash facility located nearby, but the smell is largely from the fact that it is a marshlands.
 So you will smell a lot of Sulfur and stretches of this trail.
 Especially in the hotter seasons.

 mmmehh... not a very nice trial. view of bay waters is ok but trails doesn't take you out to it really. location is ok overall I would pick someplace else to hike.

 I am wondering anyone has measured the "larger" trail, sorry don't know how to describe this, I mean passing over the radar station and keep going on a curved trail then turn left, straight and then left again and back to the water gate then back to the water processing facility... :-)

 Dog friendly, gravel but lots of ducks and Hawks.
 Also we saw a Great Blue Heron.
 We biked it, strong breeze but no smell or flies...maybe late Oct is better time of year.

 Decent option for a walk or run at sunset - was convenient to a stay in Sunnyvale.